(left) D. Brad Hatch PhD, Patawomeck Eel Pot Maker and Joe McGill of the of the Slave Dwelling Project (right)

 2-4 p.m. / $12 adults; $6 those under age 12

-Visitors often ask if Liberia House is haunted.
-Judge for yourself during this drop-in program that includes short, family-friendly historical talks, activities, and self-guided tours of the house.
-Reservations are required and tickets are limited.
-Please wear a mask and help us social distance!
+Join us for this drop-in program that includes short, family-friendly historical talks, activities, and self-guided tours of the house!
+Reservations and masks required and capacity is limited.
+Get tickets.

 3 p.m. / free